 As this was a loan demo unit, I will be purchasing one of my own to further test the GNSS accuracy.

 Also, this comparison is visual, once off, and should be used as a source of comparison at best, and not your only source of comparison.
-Generally, I like what I’m seeing with Suunto 5’s GNSS performance.
+I have seen bad tracks from the Suunto 5 as well but generally, I like what I’m seeing with this watch’s GNSS performance.

 Wrist heart rate monitoring